Iceland

 Local authorities shall have the right of recourse to a judicial remedy in order to secure free exercise of their powers and respect for such principles of local self-government as are enshrined in the constitution or domestic legislation.

-Taking into account the recent legislative developments and the Icelandic tradition, the rapporteurs maintain that Article 11 should be considered respected in Iceland.
+Taking into account the judicial review of constitutionality, the full access of municipalities to the courts, and relevant case law, the rapporteurs maintain that Article 11 is respected in Iceland.

 Article 12.1